FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Experiments

 \subsection{Ablation Study}

-To systematically validate the effectiveness of each component in FunHOI, we design comprehensive ablation experiments.
-The visualization results in Fig.\ref{fig:ab} show that removing individual loss terms from $\mathcal{L}$ significantly increases the geometric deviation between the hand and object contacts.
-Fig.\ref{fig:abl} further illustrates that removing individual loss components leads to local penetration between the hand and the object, thereby affecting the reconstruction quality.
+\textbf{Controlled Integration Ablation.} To isolate the contribution of the Functional Grasp Refiner, we conduct a controlled integration ablation where all variants use the same 2D guidance image, HaMeR hand reconstruction, and CLAY object reconstruction.
+Starting from a naive off-the-shelf integration baseline, we progressively add scale alignment, the Object Pose Approximator (OPA), and contact-aware refinement.
+As shown in Table~\ref{tab:controlled_integration_ablation}, the performance improves consistently as each component is introduced.
+Since the input hand and object reconstructions are fixed across all variants, the improvements directly reflect the effect of the proposed scale-aware and contact-aware composition strategy rather than the reconstruction backbones.

-The quantitative evaluation results in Tab.\ref{tab:ablation_study_metric1} further support this conclusion: although the CR and SIV metrics do not achieve absolute optimal values, the SD and IPI achieve optimal performance.
-Considering the multi-dimensional performance metrics alongside the qualitative visual results, the proposed loss function design proves rational in balancing optimization accuracy and computational efficiency.
+To evaluate the role of the optimization losses, we conduct ablation studies by removing individual terms from the objective $\mathcal{L}$.
+The qualitative results in Fig.~\ref{fig:ab} show that removing key terms increases the spatial deviation between the hand and object.
+Fig.~\ref{fig:abl} further shows that removing individual loss components can introduce local penetration and unstable contact.

-The ablation experiments on the OPA optimization module further elucidate the role of key components.
-The comparative experiments in Fig.\ref{fig:ab} show that removing the $\mathcal{L}_{cd}$ leads to systematic spatial misalignment between the hand and object, causing a loss of geometric consistency with the reference image.
-The removal of the contact optimization module leads to a direct weakening of the effective contact between the hand and the object.
-The quantitative analysis in Tab.~\ref{tab:ablation_study_metric2} shows that removing either $\mathcal{L}_{cd}$ or the contact optimization module leads to a degradation in hand-object contact metrics, further highlighting the critical role of these two components in maintaining the physical plausibility and stability of hand-object interactions.
+The quantitative results in Tab.~\ref{tab:ablation_study_metric1} are consistent with the visual observations.
+Although individual variants may improve one metric in isolation, the full pipeline achieves the best overall balance across SD, IPI, CR, and SIV.
+These results indicate that the proposed objective is necessary for balancing geometric alignment and physical plausibility.

-In summary, this study verifies the indispensability of each component within the FunHOI framework through multi-level ablation experiments.
-The loss function design achieves a performance balance in multi-objective optimization, while the $\mathcal{L}_{cd}$ and contact optimization mechanisms within the OPA module together form a comprehensive system for enforcing the physical constraints of hand-object interactions.
+The ablation of the OPA module further clarifies the role of projection-based alignment and contact optimization.
+As shown in Fig.~\ref{fig:ab}, removing $\mathcal{L}_{cd}$ leads to spatial misalignment between the hand and object, while removing contact optimization weakens effective hand-object contact.
+The quantitative results in Tab.~\ref{tab:ablation_study_metric2} show a consistent degradation in interaction metrics when either component is removed, confirming their importance for maintaining stable and physically plausible hand-object interactions.